 Mother Bethel AME Church

 Mother Bethel AME Church on 6th Street is built on the first piece of land African-Americans were allowed to own in the United States.
+This is just a stunning example of how Philadelphia played a role in equality in the United States.
+An awe-inspiring Philadelphia landmark that celebrates the rich culture that makes up this beautiful city.
 It’s also the mother church of the first African-American Christian denomination in the country, the African Methodist Episcopal (AME) Church.

 National Constitution Center

 Located on Arch Street, the National Constitution Center has an assortment of interactive exhibits designed to give people insight into the U.S. Constitution.
+The amazing installation and exhibits here will be sure to offer a fun experience to visitors of all ages.
 You can check out original artifacts, watch movies and theatrical performances, and snap a picture of yourself signing the Constitution along with bronze statues of the original signers.
+If fun and interactive learning experiences in the heart of the city where it all took place sounds like fun.
+Be sure to visit this historical landmark in Philadelphia.

 The President’s House